 Shapes and the arrangement of relative parts within a whole are the subject of geometry.
 Consider the construction of spider webs.
 The arrangement of petals forming a rose.
 Study the facade of a cathedral.
 The angles and the fitting together of its architectural elements.
 Or all the parts in myriad shapes that combine to make an automobile.
 Both the natural and the human-made environments are studies in shapes, angles, and intersections.

 Best Shape Sorter Toys

 Through observation and experience children learn about shapes and parts.
 First come basic shapes: round, square, triangular.
 Among early childhood play experiences are sorting and matching of shapes using a shape sorter.
-Simple ones are best for beginners, and Ambi Lock A Block is best of class.
+Simple ones are best for beginners, and Ambi Toys Lock A Block is best of class.
 High contrast between the bright white top and the color matched raised rims outlining each opening facilitates “hitting the target.”
 Equally importantly, its three dimensional shapes drop easily into place.

-As shape discrimination, eye-hand coordination, and fine motor skills improve, children are ready for the next challenge.
+As shape discrimination, eye-hand coordination, and fine motor skills improve, children are ready for the next shape learning toys.
 Fitting two-dimensional shapes into corresponding holes.
 Sound Puzzle Box is a popular choice that rewards proper placement with distinct auditory responses.

 Basic Shapes Puzzles

 Puzzles are all about shape.
 Again starting simple is key.
 Chunky shapes facilitate placement.
 Shapes that fit only in their proper places make a truly self-correcting learning experience.
 Left to right orientation models the direction of reading and writing.
 Children are ready to identify and match more unusual shapes only after they easily recognize basic shapes.